downtown12/mywaytogetajob/README.md

 -----------------------------------------------------------

 English for most of all, Chinese for the rest.<br>
-My English is poor.
-But I try to write English in this project as much as possible.<br>
+I try to write this project's documents in English as much as possible.<br>
-I hope that do such many writings in English can help in improving my English skills.<br>
+I hope that doing such many writings in English can help in improving my English skills.<br>
 So if you find my mistakes in these documentary, I would welcome every corrections.<br>
 Once I find English cant deliver my thought of a problem or something else, 我将改用汉字来说。<br>